-In December 2017, Biogen started SPARK, a two-year Phase 2 study originally meant as a safety trial, in an estimated 357 people with PD.
-Year one compares monthly infusions of three doses of cinpanemab—250 mg, 1,250 mg, or 3,500 mg—to placebo to evaluate safety, pharmacodynamic effects on nigrostriatal dopaminergic nerve terminals, pharmacokinetics and immunogenicity of cinpanemab.
+In December 2017, Biogen started SPARK, a two-year Phase 2 study originally meant as a safety trial, in 357 people with PD.
+Year one compared monthly infusions of three doses of cinpanemab—250 mg, 1,250 mg, or 3,500 mg—to placebo to evaluate safety, pharmacodynamic effects on nigrostriatal dopaminergic nerve terminals, pharmacokinetics and immunogenicity of cinpanemab.
 Doses were selected to attain 50 percent, 90 percent and greater than 90 percent target binding, respectively, in brain interstitial fluid, based on modeling of Phase 1 and other data (Kuchimanchi et al., 2020).
-In year two, placebo recipients switch to receive cinpanemab, as well.
-The trial is running at 75 sites in the U.S., Canada, and Europe; enrollment is complete.
+In year two, placebo recipients switched to receive cinpanemab, as well.
+The trial ran at 75 sites in the U.S., Canada, and Europe; enrollment is complete.
 The one-year placebo-controlled treatment period ended in May 2020, with trial completion planned for summer 2021.

 Primary outcome measures were listed as adverse events, clinical labs, vital signs, neurological exam, as well as EKG and MRI, with secondary measures being I123 SPECT (DaTscan), cinpanemab serum concentration, and percent of participants generating anti-cinpanemab serum antibodies.
-However, in August 2020, Biogen changed this trial to now being a clinical efficacy study.
-The primary outcome was changed change from baseline in Movement Disorder Society-Unified Parkinson's Disease Rating Scale (MDS-UPDRS) Total Score.
+However, in August 2020, Biogen changed this trial into a clinical-efficacy study.
+The primary outcome was change from baseline in Movement Disorder Society-Unified Parkinson's Disease Rating Scale (MDS-UPDRS) Total Score.

 In March 2019, a Phase 1 trial in 24 people with Parkinson's started at nine sites in Japan.